devops-ontap/cisco-fso-labs/Docs/Students/Day-1.md

 Jupyter is only required if you do not already have an tool  installed that you enjoy working with for test writing python.
 ===================

+Recommended IDE - Intellij (you can download a 30 day eval) Not Recommended - Visual Studio (from time to time this IDE will insert white space or special characters into python code)

 Install Fly
 ================
 (See How_To_Install_Fly.md)